 The eAIK Certificate, along with any supporting information necessary to prove to an attestee that the VMM and its services are in a good state, is placed in the vTPM’s NVRAM.
 This supporting information includes the pAIK’s certificate and may include, for example, any other measurements normally included in a TNC proof of health.

-When the vTPM attests to its health to a third party to retrieve its private data protection key (see 9.1.2.3), it will use its eAIK to quote the vTPM’s PCR state, provide any other information the third party requires for a proof of health, and also include the data read out of the vTPM NVRAM.
+When the vTPM attests to its health to a third party to retrieve its private data protection key (see 9.1.2.3), it will use its eAIK to sign a quote of the vTPM’s PCR state, provide any other information the third party requires for a proof of health, and also include the data read out of the vTPM NVRAM.

 Some points to keep in mind: